PabloNH00/rosa_robot/rosa_audio/README.md

 - transducer node starts recording
 - Once the sound is ended (silence detected) the node publish the text transduced from a temporary .wav in the topic /voice
 - The node also send a goal to the TTS node and waits for its execution
-  - The transcriber will close the audio stream when is transcribing because stream continue storing some audio after transcribing has started
+  - The transcriber will close the audio stream when is transcribing because if not, stream continue storing some audio after transcribing has started
 - transcriber node records again only if sound is detected, otherwise it will wait until that
 - The loop ends when user sends a shut-down command from the shell